Frédéric-Vincent Lebbe

-Life and Works
+Life and works

 Lebbe was born on 19 August 1877 in Ghent, Belgium into a devout Catholic family.
 His father was Flemish a public notary, and his mother was of half French and half English descent.
 He was the eldest son and was baptized under the name Frédéric.
 When he was 11 years old, he read about the martyrdom of French Catholic missionary Jean-Gabriel Perboyre, a member of the Lazarists, in Wuchang, China in 1840, inspiring him want to become a missionary in China.
 In 1895, in Paris, Lebbe entered the Lazarist order.
 While Lebbe was a seminary student in 1900, the Boxer Rebellion occurred in China, and the Belgian missionary Ferdinand Hamer was martyred in Inner Mongolia.
 Lebbe nonetheless decided to go to China to promote Catholicism.

 In 1901, Lebbe followed Pierre-Marie-Alphonse Favier, Bishop of Beijing, to China.
 He was ordained in Beijing on 28 October 1901, and was then sent to do mission work in Xiaohan village of Wuqing County (now part of Tianjin Municipality) and elsewhere in the Beijing-Tianjin region.
 In 1903, Lebbe presided over the rebuilding of the Xiaohan church, damaged during the Boxer Rebellion.

 Upon reaching China, Lebbe strove to study Chinese culture, and learned to read Chinese books, speak fluent standard Mandarin, and write beautiful calligraphy.
 Lebbe eventually dressed in Chinese clothes, lives according to Chinese customs, and interacted primarily with Chinese friends and coreligionists.
-In 1912, the Apostolic Vicariate of Tianjin was established, and Lebbe was able to achieve spectacular results in his miss work, being promoted to the position of vicar for the new Vicariate (a position second only to the Vicariate's Bishop).
+In 1912, the Apostolic Vicariate of Tianjin was established, and Lebbe was able to achieve spectacular results in his missionary work, being promoted to the position of vicar for the new Vicariate (a position second only to the Vicariate's Bishop).
 On 10 October 1915, Lebbe and the Chinese Catholics founded the Catholic newspaper Yishibao (益世報) in Tianjin's Nanshi District on Rongye Street (outside of the Concessions), which is considered one of the "Four Great Newspapers of the Republican period" (民国四大报刊).
 Lebbe's command of Chinese allowed him to interact with the Chinese intelligentsia of Tianjin, converting dozens and attracting the attention of many more, especially with lecture hall discussions on religion, ethics, and patriotism.

-Along with Anthony Cotta (汤作霖), Lebbe criticized various foreign religious organizations for the practice of controlling Chinese Catholicism to the benefit of their home countries, proposing the slogan "Return China to the Chinese and the, Chinese will go to Christ", and actively promoted that the Vatican appoint bishops of Chinese nationality.
+Along with Anthony Cotta (汤作霖), Lebbe criticized various foreign religious organizations for the practice of controlling Chinese Catholicism to the benefit of their home countries, proposing the slogan "Return China to the Chinese and the Chinese will go to Christ", and actively promoted that the Vatican appoint bishops of Chinese nationality.
 For these actions, Lebbe drew the ire of his Lazarist superiors.